Inflation Reduction Act (IRA) Press & Media

 Our State Team

-Xavier Walter is the Director of Outreach for the Building Performance Association.
+Xavier Walter is the Director of Business Development for the Building Performance Association.
 He began his career in home performance in 2008, spending years in the construction finance and lending industries.
-As State Outreach Coordinator, Xavier serves as an industry/state liaison, organizing at the state level, advising state governments on how best to use their resources to advance the home performance industry, and furthering the Association’s mission for workforce development.
+As the Director of Business Development, Xavier works to identify new opportunities, establish connections, and foster strategic partnerships on behalf of the Association.

 - Workforce development, including training, credentialing, education, and apprenticeship**